- Top Marketing Agencies in San Diego - November 23, 2023

 Creating a Blog

 If you haven’t even started your blog yet, it’s easy.
 I promise!
 Choose a blogging platform like WordPress.

 The look of your blog can play a huge role in keeping people on-page and bringing people back to it.
-When it comes to the design, the first thing you want to do is make the content easily scannable.
+When it comes to design, the first thing you want to do is make the content easily scannable.
 It should be organized and relatively self-explanatory.